What Is Electroconvulsive Therapy (ECT)?

 - These bursts of electrical stimuli create a seizure, which assists in the opening of neuron pathways.

 - It is a safe and pain-free procedure.

 TREATMENT PLAN AND INDICATIONS

-- ECT’s can be done as an in- or out-patient procedure.
+- Electroconvulsive Therapy (ECT) can be done as an in- or outpatient procedure.

-- ECT treatments are usually grouped in 6 to 12 sessions, subject to your Psychiatrist’s evaluation.
+- Electroconvulsive Therapy (ECT) treatments are usually grouped in 6 to 12 sessions, subject to your Psychiatrist’s evaluation.

 - These treatments are typically given three times a week for 2 to 4 weeks.

-- ECT is indicated for (but not limited to):
+- Electroconvulsive Therapy (ECT) is indicated for (but not limited to):

 - Major depression with or without psychosis

 - Treatment-resistant depression